redst0netech/hyperpost/README.md

 Hyperpost is a Twitter-like social network.

 # Selfhosting
+## WARNING: AT THIS POINT HYPERPOST IS NOT READY FOR SELFHOSTING
 ## Requirements
 To selfhost Hyperpost, you'll need:
 - MySQL and Apache (XAMPP comes with both of these, although similar software could be used)